Abelyem/User-Centric-Frontend-Development-Milestone-Project/README.md

    - Video link provided directly below the information on the band - if none of the links were clicked, any user who has remained on the website will be able to listen to the band’s music whilst remaining on the site/continuing to scroll.

+- Gallery section - A few images of the band whilst in action (either performing or preparing a set).

 - News section - allows fans to subscribe with their email address in order to receive any news/updates on the band (including but not permitted to future tour dates).
-The ‘required’ tag also added to the input tag for the email address section.
+The ‘required’ tag also added to the input tag for the email address section to ensure email entered correctly.

-- Gallery section - A few images of the band whilst in action (either performing or preparing a set).

-- Footer - features band name, and social media links once again.
+- Footer - signals end of page, and also features band name and copyrights

  ### Features left to implement